The Earth's surface is complex. No two locations are exactly the same.

 Zonal statistics on UP42

-You can also use the UP42 Raster Zonal Statistics processing block to extract information from your raster data.
+In the future, you can also use the UP42 Raster Zonal Statistics processing block (currently under redevelopment) to extract information from your raster data.

 For example, in the image below, the processing block was used to compute the average Normalized Difference Vegetation Index (NDVI) values for several fields.
 NDVI values tell us more about the state of vegetation health, with higher values representing healthier plants.